wistia/wistia-open-docs/_posts/mailchimp.md

 ---
 title: Use Wistia With a MailChimp Email Campaign
 layout: post
+category: Integrations
 description: Have a MailChimp Campaign?
 Have a Wistia account?
 Combine their powers for all sorts of awesome.
+post_intro: <p><a href="http://mailchimp.com">MailChimp</a> provide some pretty neat tools for discovering how your email marketing funnel works.
+For our Wistia users, we wanted to create a seamless experience where they could send tailored email campaigns that included Wistia videos, and then track how their contacts interacted with the video itself. <br ></br>So let's dive in to how to create an email campaign with Wistia & MailChimp!
 footer: 'for_intermediates'
-category: Integrations
 ---

 {% post_image hashed_id: 'e298970f564442cd0fb182c592a2de140e283515', width: 200, class: 'intro_image float_right' %}

-[MailChimp](http://mailchimp.com) is our favorite email marketing system.
-When we need to send an email to our wonderful customers, and don't want it to get stuck in spam filters, we use MailChimp.

-They also provide some pretty neat tools for discovering how your email marketing funnel works.
-For our Wistia users, we wanted to create a seamless experience where they could send tailored email campaigns that included Wistia videos, and then track how their contacts interacted with the video itself.

-So let's dive in to how to create an email campaign with Wistia &amp; MailChimp!

 ## Prework